Table of Contents

-We respond to foreign objects and substance that intrude our body in a variety of ways.
-Essentially these are categorized into either a part of the innate or adaptive immunity.
+We respond to foreign objects and substance that intrude our bodies in different ways.
+Essentially these are categorized into either innate or adaptive immunity.

-This type of immunity is basically always present in our system.
+This type of immunity is always present in our system.
 It is composed of the following:

-- The epithelial cells lining the skin, gastrointestinal tract and respiratory airways that produce natural antimicrobial substances and serve as a mechanical barrier to environmental pathogens
+- The epithelial cells lining the skin, gastrointestinal tract and respiratory airways.
+They produce natural antimicrobial substances and serve as a mechanical barrier to environmental pathogens.

-- Monocytes, neutrophils, dendritic cells, natural killer cells, mast cells and other cells that trigger the series of immune reactions that ultimately leads to the destruction or neutralization of the pathogen.
+- Monocytes, neutrophils, dendritic cells, natural killer cells, mast cells and other cells.
+They trigger a series of immune reactions that ultimately lead to the destruction or neutralization of the pathogens.
 These work by engulfing the pathogen, releasing cytotoxic substances or by presenting the pathogens to more efficient systems for immunity.
 These cells may also release substances or cytokines that serve as communicators to the rest of the immune system.

 - The proteins of the complement system that are activated by microbes.
 Their activation leads to the ease of phagocytosis and neutralization of the pathogen by the cells involved in the immune response.

 The innate immune response is known to be responsible for two reactions.
 The first of which is inflammation.
-As mentioned a while ago, the cytokines and other proteins produced by the complement system and the activated cellular components of this category could actually set off a series of reactions that could lead to inflammation.
+As mentioned above, the cytokines, other proteins produced by the complement system and the activated cellular components in this category could set off a series of reactions that could lead to inflammation.
 To some degree, this response is healthy.
 However, problems could arise if this becomes exaggerated.

-The adaptive immunity makes use of a more complex set of receptors in order for it to identify a wide range of microbes that could cause disease in the body.
-The main components of this category include lymphocytes and antibodies.
-This category is further divided into two types, namely the humoral immunity and the cell-mediated immunity.
+The adaptive immunity uses a more complex set of receptors in order for it to identify a wide range of microbes that could cause diseases in the body.
+The main components in this category include lymphocytes and antibodies.
+This category is further divided into two types; the humoral immunity and the cell-mediated immunity.

 The humoral immunity is kept working by antibodies that are produced by B lymphocytes.
 These highly specific proteins attach themselves to target microorganisms and mediate their neutralization, elimination or presentation to more efficient effector mechanisms.

-Cell-mediated immunity, on the other hand, is primarily run by T lymphocytes which are highly effective in phagocytosing and eliminating microorganisms and infected cells alike.
-Since antibodies are not effective in neutralizing and eliminating intracellular microorganisms such as parasites and viruses, T lymphocytes could be very effective for this purpose.
+Cell-mediated immunity, on the other hand, is primarily run by T lymphocytes which are highly effective in phagocytosis and eliminating microorganisms and infected cells alike.
+Since antibodies are not effective in neutralizing and eliminating intracellular microorganisms, such as parasites and viruses, T lymphocytes could be very effective for this purpose.

 Overview on Hypersensitivity

-The adaptive immunity, being the one with a diversity responses involved for its function, may be involved in quite a lot of problems when it comes to tissue injury and disease.
+The adaptive immunity, having a diversity of responses involved for its function, may be involved in quite a lot of problems when it comes to tissue injury and diseases.
 As much as it can protect the body from harmful pathogens, it can also be implicated in situations where there is an exaggerated response leading to tissue damage.
 These conditions are collectively called as hypersensitivity reactions.

 Hypersensitivity reactions can be caused by a variety of reasons.
 For one, our own immune system could react with the functioning cells within our body.
 Under normal circumstances, the immune system employs a screening process wherein self-detecting immune cells are eliminated from the circulation.
 However, in some people, this mechanism can be absent.

 Hypersensitivity can also be activated in the actual presence of a microbe.
-In this situation, there is an exaggeration in the efforts to neutralize the microorganism which can lead to the destruction of the cells, tissues and structures adjacent to the area of invasion.
+In this situation, there is an exaggeration in the efforts to neutralize the microorganism.
+This can lead to the destruction of the cells, tissues and structures adjacent to the area of invasion.
 This mechanism is most pronounced when the microorganism is very persistent.